 Our panel finishes at 84″ long x 50″ wide, which is a pretty standard full-length curtain size and perfect for a 54″ width of fabric – the most common width for home décor fabrics.
 Because we are using drapery hooks that run right along the top edge, the actual hang length is true.

 We wanted a trendy “puddling” look for our panel, which worked well for our shorter sample window.
 This means there will be an amount of extra length that is spilled or “puddled” on the floor.
 This style is best for panels that will not be opened and closed frequently as the bottom of the drapes would quickly get dirty with the constant movement across the floor.
-However, for static panels, it has a opulent feel.
+However, for static panels, it has an opulent feel.
 When determining the length for a puddling effect, figure on an extra 1″ – 8″.
 An extra 2″ – 4″ is most common.
 Our sample photographs show a true 6″ – 8″ puddle, which allows the fabric to fan out onto the floor.

 One panel like this would be enough for a smaller 30″ – 36″ wide window; add matching panels as needed for windows of greater width.
+Follow our measuring hints below to figure out the sizing for your window(s).

 We originally used a striking home décor print from Waverly Fabrics, and although you can certainly make a curtain panel from any fabric, home décor fabrics are usually the go-to thanks to their generous widths (usually 54″+) as well as their heavier weights.
 Plus, the options for big, bold graphics are wide and varied.
-Check out some of the current Waverly prints available from Joann Fabrics.

 As mentioned above, if you like this curtain panel, you may also like our Classic Grommeted Curtain Panel, which is done to the same 84″ long x 50″ wide specifications.
 Plus, don’t forget to check out our full article on the time-saving Dritz Drapery Tapes.